scm-manager/scm-manager/docs/en/installation/docker.md

 ### scmmanager/scm-manager:<version>-debian

-This image uses the Debian operating system and the Eclipse Termurin JDK.
+This image uses the Debian operating system and the Eclipse Temurin JDK.
 The image is available for the following os/architectures:

 * linux/amd64